 The spiciness in this dip comes from the hot sauce and you can make the dip as spicy as you like by adding more hot sauce.
-I recommend you start with the amount of hot sauce listed in the recipe, then taste the dip before baking and add more hot sauce until you have the spice level you like.
+I recommend starting with the amount listed in the recipe and then tasting the dip before baking.
+You can add more hot sauce until you have the spiciness you like, then bake the dip.

 Frequently asked questions:

 Serve buffalo dip hot with vegetables, such as celery and carrot sticks, and chips, crackers or crusty bread.

 Store any leftover dip in an airtight container in the fridge for up to 2 days.
 Reheat in the oven or in the microwave.

 If you use low- or reduced-fat cream cheese, cheddar cheese or sour cream, buffalo dip can separate during baking and become oily.
 To prevent this, be sure to use full-fat cheeses and full-fat sour cream.

 Buffalo dip may also separate if you bake it at too high a temperature.
 Be sure to bake the dip at the temperature listed in the recipe.